 - Barrel of Beer: a standard barrel of beer contains 31 gallons which equals about 18 cases or 288 twelve-ounce bottles

-- Bottle Service: refers to the practice of purchasing drinks at a nightclub in advance, rather than ordering from bar staff.
-This is common when people want their alcohol served with ice and mixers added for them.
+- Bottle Service: refers to the practice of purchasing drinks at a nightclub in advance, rather than ordering from the bar staff.
+This is common when people want their alcohol served with ice and mixers added to them.